etalab-ia/franceservices-frontend/README.md

 States:
 - [x] ``stream``: Handles the current bot's response, it is also used to check if the bot is streaming or not.
 - [x] ``user``: current chat and stream ids, message history

+### Environment variables

+We are using [ViteJS](https://vitejs.dev/) to build the project so every env variable name is prefixed with `VITE_`.

+VITE_API_URL -- the url to the api instance.\
+VITE_MATOMO_URL -- the url to the matomo instance.\
+VITE_ENVIRONMENT_NAME -- and extra variable currently used to display different features in the UI for FranceServices.\

+VITE_MODEL_NAME -- the model to use for queries, you can find a list in [here](https://huggingface.co/AgentPublic)\
+VITE_MODEL_MODE -- model mode for instance 'rag'\
+VITE_MODEL_TEMPERATURE -- the temperature used by the model to generate the response. between 1 and 100\